Instant bank transfers are coming to PayPal and Venmo

 However, PayPal’s combined services of PayPal, Venmo and Xoom processed $64 billion in 2016, and Venmo is the fastest-growing of PayPal’s products.
 Venmo’s service increased transactions 135% last year to reach $17.6 billion in 2016.

-In other words, PayPal is making a smart move to address the Zelle threat by launching an instant option in its app already used by over 200 million users, along with the quickly-growing Venmo, which App Annie last year estimated has 9 million users.
+In other words, PayPal is making a smart move to address the Zelle threat by launching an instant option in its app already used by over 200 million users, along with the quickly growing Venmo, which App Annie last year estimated has 9 million users.

 The new service is also arriving ahead of iMessage’s support for peer-to-peer payments which hits this fall with iOS 11’s public launch.